Health and Safety

 https://www.airnow.gov/publications/air-quality-index/air-quality-index-a-guide-to-air-quality-and-your-health/

-All suspected concussions must be taken with the utmost seriousness.
+All suspected head injuries and concussions must be taken with the utmost seriousness.

-In the event of a possible concussion, the player must removed from play immediately and may not return to play until he is medically cleared by a trained licensed health provider or physician who is trained in the evaluation and management of concussions and is acting within the scope of his or her practice.
+In the event of a possible head injury or concussion, the player must removed from play immediately and may not return to play until they are medically cleared by a trained and licensed health provider or physician who is skilled in the evaluation and management of head injuries and concussions and is acting within the scope of their practice.
+The player's pass is collected by the team official and is not returned until the following checklist is completed.

 Below is the procedure that must be followed:

-The team official must sign and complete the concussion notification form.
-The document must be emailed to MedicalClaims@calnorth.org
+1. The team official must sign and complete the concussion notification form.
+The document must be emailed to MedicalClaims@calnorth.org.
+You can find a copy of the Concussion Notification Form below under Available Resources.

 Please submit your Concussion Return to Play form by clicking here

-Players may wear their jersey, but must not be in full uniform until the League has received the Medical Release and the pass has been returned to the team official.
+Players may wear their jersey, but must not be in full uniform until the League has received the Medical Release and the player has been cleared by Cal North administrators to return to play.

 Available Resources: